FREQUENTLY ASKED QUESTIONS (FAQs)

 How do I get started?

 Go ahead and call or email me!
-You can also go to the “Contact” page on my website to send me a direct message using my contact form.
-We can start by having a free 15-minute phone consultation, or if you know you want to go ahead and just get started, let’s schedule an in-person session!
+You can also go to the “Contact” page on my website to send me a direct message using my contact form to schedule an in-person OR online session!